John Griffin, 4th Baron Howard de Walden

-Field Marshal John Griffin Griffin, 4th Baron Howard de Walden, KB (13 March 1719 – 25 May 1797), was a British Army officer, politician and peer.
+Field Marshal John Griffin Griffin, 4th Baron Howard de Walden, 1st Baron Braybrooke, KB (13 March 1719 – 25 May 1797), was a British Army officer, politician and peer.
 He served as a junior officer with the Pragmatic Army in the Dutch Republic and Germany during the War of the Austrian Succession.
-After changing his surname to Griffin in 1749, he commanded a brigade at the Battle of Corbach in July 1760 during the Seven Years' War.
-He also commanded a brigade at the Battle of Warburg and was wounded at the Battle of Kloster Kampen.
+He commanded a brigade at the Battle of Corbach and the Battle of Warburg in July 1760 during the Seven Years' War.
+He was wounded at the Battle of Kloster Kampen and retired from active service.
+Born John Whitwell, he changed his name to Griffin in 1749 under the terms of a settlement from his aunt, the countess of Portsmouth, from whom he inherited Audley End House in 1762.
+He held the seat of Andover in the House of Commons from 1749 to 1784, when he was elevated to the House of Lords as 4th Baron Howard de Walden.
+In 1789 he received the further title of 1st Baron Braybrooke.
+He was married twice but had no children.